William of Talou: Background

 William was the son of duke Richard II of Normandy by Papia of Envermeu.
 His brother was Mauger, who became archbishop of Rouen in or shortly after 1037.

-In 1035, following the death of Robert I of Normandy on pilgrimage to Jerusalem, William of Talou challenged his nephew's right to succeed his father, basing his own claim on a legitimate descent from Richard II.
+In 1035, following the death of Robert I of Normandy on a pilgrimage to Jerusalem, William of Talou challenged his nephew's right to succeed his father, basing his own claim on a legitimate descent from Richard II.
 But the young Duke William had the backing of his powerful great-uncle, Robert II, the archbishop of Rouen.
 When Archbishop Robert died in 1037 there was a power vacuum and all of Normandy fell into disorder.
 In an apparent attempt to help stabilize the situation Mauger was made archbishop in Robert's place; and his brother William was made count of Talou, but, according to William of Jumièges, he was to hold his countship as a benefice in return for his faithful service to the young Duke William.